 Spotting these signs can save you a great deal of money by catching the problems early.
 Damaged residential roofing can lead to interior and structural damage in the home.
 Keeping it in good repair will extend its life and protect your home.

 - Missing or Loose Shingles – Missing or loose shingles are often the result of wind, rain, or hail.
-If you get them repaired before they compromise the integrity of the entire roof, it can be a relatively easy fix.
+If you get them repaired before they compromise the integrity of the entire system, it can be a relatively easy fix.

 - Higher Energy Bills – Because your roof is your biggest source of installation, your HVAC system will work overtime if it isn’t sealed properly.
-If you notice a huge spike in energy use, it’s worth having your roof checked out.

 - Shingle Granules in Gutters – Granules in the gutters are an easy way to spot residential roofing issues early.
-As shingles age, they’ll start to shed and it will be time to call a professional contractor.

 - Curled or Cracking Shingles – When shingles near the end of their lifespan, they often begin to crack or curl.
-A few deformed shingles can be replaced, many problems may indicate a full roof replacement.
+A few deformed shingles can be replaced, many problems may indicate a full replacement.

 - Internal Water Damage – Any water damage including mold or mildew on the internal walls in your home often begins at the roof.
-If you spot internal water damage, it’s time for an inspection.

-- Discoloration – Dark stains on the roof surface are likely a sign of aging shingles that should be replaced.
+- Discoloration – Dark stains on the surface are likely a sign of aging shingles that should be replaced.
 Dark patches may also signal moss or algae which can contribute significantly to damage if they aren’t cleaned off.

 - Storm Damage – Anytime you experience a strong storm in your area, it’s a good idea to have the roof inspected for damage, punctures, and lifting.